acdh-oeaw/apis-core-rdf/docs/source/ontology.md

 Relations have to inherit from [apis_core.relations.models.Relation][].
-You will have to set the attribute `subj_model` and `obj_model` which point to some Django model (can also be a list of Django models).
+You will have to set the attributes `subj_model` and `obj_model`, which each point to some Django model (can also be a list of Django models).
 The Django models can be specified by their class name or using the natural key of the model (`APP_NAME.MODEL_CLASS`).

-A simple Relation between a person and a place could look like this:
+A simple relation between a person and a place could look like this:

 ``` python
 from apis_core.relations.models import Relation